JacksonZyy/BBPoly/README.md

 ```

-We also provide scripts that will install ELINA and all the necessary dependencies.
+We also provide scripts that will compile ELINA and all the necessary dependencies.
 One can run it as follows:

 ```
 sudo ./install.sh